BlakePetersen/BlakePetersen/README.md

-👋 Hi, I’m @BlakePetersen -- just stubbed this out real quick but will expand on this more.
-Stay tuned!

-I am a Staff Software Engineer with Twilio working on their console shell (console.twilio.com) after 4 years on the Web/MarCom team (www.twilio.com), previously with Dialpad and Meyer Corporation.
+👋 Hi, I’m @BlakePetersen!
+I'm a staff sotfware engineer working for Twilio on the Console Platform team.
+I also have a handful of other side-projects in here mainly used as a means to explore agentic developer experiences to make my day to day work at Twilio more efficient, reliable, and effective.

 <!---
 BlakePetersen/BlakePetersen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.